ChronoAero/private/temp/README.md

 During the revision period of the tutorial notes:
 I actually made a live link to render the markdown, please check it out: [https://chronoaero.github.io/private/temp/README.html](https://chronoaero.github.io/private/temp/README.html)

+There are some stashed question in [here](question_drafts.html), please see if any may can be our homework or self tests.

 The not-so-important-so-please-scroll-quickly Part:

 * [01) Intro](01_intro.html)